 The estimated percentage of Americans with

 Centers for Disease Control and Prevention

 Cardiology, Internal Medicine

 A healthy blood pressure is less than 120/80, prehypertension is 120-139/80-89, and high blood pressure (HTN) is anything over . . .

-- Q Is high blood pressure dangerous?
+- Q What is malignant high blood pressure?